Gudivada Amarnath: Early life

-Gudivada Amarnath was born to Gudivada Gurunadha Rao, a former politician and Member of Parliament from Anakapalli Lok Sabha constituency, and Nagamani.
+Gudivada Amarnath was born to Gudivada Gurunadha Rao, (a former politician and Member of Legislative Assembly from Penduthi Assembly Constituency from Visakhapatnam District in Andhra Pradesh.
+Served as State Minister of Education in 1994 Member of Parliament in 1998 from Anakapalli Lok Sabha constituency), and Nagamani.
 He graduated with an engineering degree.

 Career

-Gudivada Amarnath and his mother, Nagamani, were members of Indian National Congress.
+Gudivada Amarnath and his Mother, Nagamani, were members of Indian National Congress.
 They quit Congress and joined Telugu Desam Party (TDP) after the death of his father.
 In March 2014, they both quit TDP and joined YSR Congress Party.